Unique accommodation: Best 50 places to stay around the world

 Staying in a Caboose Ohio

-There was a fire-pit to enjoy s’mores and a barbeque to make dinner.
+There was a fire-pit to enjoy s’mores and a barbecue to make dinner.
 Hocking Hills State Park is Ohio’s premier outdoor destination.

-For those that aren’t comfortable in a tent, this is a taste of glamping.
+For those who aren’t comfortable in a tent, this is a taste of glamping.
 It’s certainly a unique place to stay in the USA.
 Chosen by Yoder Toter.

 Granó Beckasin, Swedish Lapland